Families - Home

 The USDA (United States Department of Agriculture) makes the decision as to what food packages WIC participants get to have based on vitamin and nutrient recommendations.

-Congress established this program to provide fresh, unprepared, locally grown fruits and vegetables to WIC participants.
-The state WIC agency determines who receives these FMNP checks each summer.
+Congress established this program to provide fresh, unprepared, locally grown fruits and vegetables to eligible WIC participants.
 Contact your local WIC agency for more information.

-What produce I can buy with SNAP and Farmer's Market Nutrition Program benefits?
+What produce I can buy with WIC, SNAP and Farmers Market Nutrition Program Benefits?